 Though the Central District appears to be Western in fashion with high-rises its banks and department stores, the Western District is Chinese – some neighborhood of companies and shops and a tourist in sight.
-Hong Kong temple and also an exciting museum comparing Western medicine and Chinese are merely a few of the things you will see in my place on Hong Kong Island.
+Best Places to visit in Hong Kong temple and also an exciting museum comparing Western medicine and Chinese are merely a few of the things you will see in my place on Hong Kong Island.

 From the Pedder Building (tel.
 852/2525 7333), this small, chic store is a replica of a Shanghai apparel department store as it may have looked from the 1930s.
 Together with gleaming tiled and wooden flooring, elevated cashier cubicles, ceiling fans, and clerks were wearing traditional Chinese clothes.
 The place is excellent to search for common goods from mod colors to trendy house accessories and coats and gifts.